gluchy1/gluchy1/README.md

 ### CV Resume requirements AI helper
 Keras, SQL, Data Scraping, Requests

-### Simple autorization system
+### Simple authorization system
-Sending an email with autorization code for things such as access to: DataBase/Server/RemoteControll.
+Sending an email with authorization code for things such as access to: DataBase/Server/RemoteControll.

 ---